 As construction costs continue to rise across the country, experts have failed to reach a consensus about the exact causes of these increases.
-The Terner Center for Housing Innovation is conducting an analysis of single family and multifamily residential projects in California to identify how regulations, labor markets, and industry inefficiencies contribute to rising construction costs.
-The goal of the project is to identify opportunities to reduce costs, which can help to expand the supply of housing and increase the impact of public subsidies for affordable developments.
+The Terner Center for Housing Innovation conducted an analysis of single family and multifamily residential projects in California to identify how regulations, labor markets, and industry inefficiencies contribute to rising construction costs.
+The goal of the project was to identify opportunities to reduce costs, which can help to expand the supply of housing and increase the impact of public subsidies for affordable developments.

 The costs of construction are rising rapidly, especially in California.
 The cost of building has recovered from the recession and continues to escalate, making many potential housing projects prohibitively expensive.
 San Francisco and Oakland are currently ranked second and third for construction costs nationwide, and those costs are rising quickly.
 Between January 2011 and January 2016, construction costs rose by 12.6% in San Francisco, 13.6% in Los Angeles, and 11.8% nationwide.
 In the past year the national single-family construction price index increased by 5.6%, compared to an average annual increase of 2.7% between 1990 and 2000 (Graph 1).
 Similarly, the multifamily price index rose by 6.2% in 2015, a rate that exceeded the previous 9 years (Graph 2).

 U.S. CENSUS BUREAU, LASPEYRES PRICE INDEX- SINGLE-FAMILY HOUSES UNDER CONSTRUCTION